udippant/base-drafts/draft-ietf-quic-recovery.md

 ### On Retransmission Timeout Verified

-QUIC decreases the congestion window to the minimum value once the retransmission timeout has been verified and removes any packets sent before the newly acknowledged RTO packet.
+QWIK decreases the congestion window to the minimum value once the retransmission timeout has been verified and removes any packets sent before the newly acknowledged RTO packet.